Zveaga/ft_printf/README.md

 4. `va_arg` retrieves the value of the the next variable argument.
 5. `va_end` cleans up the data associated with va_list.

-To sum up the process, when a format specifier is encountered in string 's', it is sent along with the `arg_pointer` to the [formats](https://github.com/Zveaga/Printf/blob/main/ft_printf.c) function.
+To sum up the process, we loop through string 's' character by character.
+If the character is not a format specifier, it gets written to the console as it is.
+If the character is a format specifier, it is sent along with the `arg_pointer` to the [formats](https://github.com/Zveaga/Printf/blob/main/ft_printf.c) function.
 This function selects a formatting mechanism based on the format specifier.
-We then use `va_arg` to retrieve the current argument value and point to the next argument.
+Then, `va_arg` retrieves the current argument value and sends it to the formatting function. `va_arg` will then point to the next argument.
 We do this until string 's' has been fully parsed and all the variable arguments processed.
 Finally, va_end gets called to clean up the data that va_list is pointing to.

 ## Remarks